Ponca City (580) 290-1006

 Quality Legal Counsel in Oklahoma City, Ponca City, Stillwater & Tulsa

-At Martin Jean & Jackson, our legal team is committed to helping residents throughout Oklahoma after they have been harmed in preventable wrecks, including truck accidents.
+At Martin, Jean, Jackson, Martin & Peach, our legal team is committed to helping residents throughout Oklahoma after they have been harmed in preventable wrecks, including truck accidents.
 If you or someone you love has been injured in a trucking wreck, you may be entitled to financial compensation for your damages, including your pain and suffering, lost wages, and medical bills.
 Recovering this compensation is never automatic nor guaranteed, which is why you need proven advocates on your side when working to highlight the failures of truckers and trucking operators and fighting back against insurance companies that want to pay you as little as they can.
 Our firm can help you do just that.

 If you or a loved one suffered injuries or loss in a truck accident, call our truck accident lawyer in Oklahoma right away.
 As Oklahoma's premier personal injury law firm, we dedicate ourselves to achieving maximum results for our clients.
 Our legal team does this by providing them with the legal resources they need to defend their rights against large insurance and trucking companies.

-Why Choose Martin Jean & Jackson?
+Why Choose Martin, Jean, Jackson, Martin & Peach?

-• Over 15,000 Personal Injury Clients Helped
+• Over 20,000 Personal Injury Clients Helped

 • 100+ Years of Collective Legal Experience